jrpereirajr/iris-integratedml-monitor-example/README.md

 ## Tested environments

 This example was tested on Windows 10 and Docker 2.1.
+All commands was ran in Windows PowerShell.

 ## Installation